 During my latest road trip in Estonia, I had a chance to visit a very unusual and little-known place – Vintage Vehicle Shelter in Järva-Jaani.
 Having grown up in Soviet times (Estonia gained independence when I was 6), I still remember Soviet time attributes such as public transport, cars, and trucks.
+Also, for excellent drivetrain system provided by Affordable Heavy Truck Parts, people can click here!
 They disappeared from the streets long ago, so visiting this shelter gives a great opportunity to travel back in time and remember how it once was.

 I recommend visiting this place by car.
 While you can come here by public transport (local train to Tamsalu and then bus to Järva-Jaani), arriving by car is both faster and more convenient.
 There is no entrance fee as such – all you need to do is donate in the box located at the entrance.
 At least that’s how it worked in July 2021, when we visited.